tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 can update a HostPool specification, and the same reconciliation process will perform the needed operations to change the state of the HostPool.

-In the following example, the tenant is requesting a HostPool with two fc430 hosts and one h100.
-Each host will have `network1` attached as a native VLAN on one physical interface; and a trunk port with `network2` as a native VLAN and `network3` as a tagged VLAN on a second physical interface.
+In the following example, the tenant uses the Fulfillment CLI to request a HostPool with two fc430 hosts and one h100.
+Each host will have `network1` attached as a native VLAN on one physical interface; and a trunk port with `network2` as a native
+VLAN and `network3` as a tagged VLAN on a second physical interface.
 It is assumed that the tenant will have knowledge of their available networks from a separate O-SAC network service (whose implementation is outside the scope of this proposal).

+    $ ./fulfillment-cli create hostpool \
+           --host-set workers=host_class:fc430,size:2 \
+           --host-set gpus=host_class:h100,size:1 \
+           --network-attachments primary:network1 \
+           --network-attachments primary:network2,vlans:network3

+The Fulfillment CLI sends this JSON request to the Fulfillment Service:

+    {
+      "object": {
+        "spec": {
+          "host_sets": {
+            "workers": {
+              "resource_class": "fc430",
+              "replicas": 2
+            },
+            "gpus": {
+              "resource_class": "h100",
+              "replicas": 1
+            }
+          },
+          "network_attachments": [
+            {
+              "primary": "network1"
+            },
+            {
+              "primary": "network2",
+              "vlans": ["network3"]
+            },
+          ]
+        }
+      }
+    }

+The Fulfillment Service creates the following HostPool CR:

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool
     metadata:
       name: examplehostpool
     spec:
-      hostRequests:
+      hostSets:
+        workers:
-      - resourceClass: fc430
+          resourceClass: fc430
           replicas: 2
+        gpus
-      - resourceClass: h100
+          resourceClass: h100
           replicas: 1
       selector:
         matchLabels:
           hostPoolUID: 66b8ed6f-1af2-4892-ac12-47bd47dacd40